garagehive/garagehive.github.io/docs/garagehive-service-recharge.md

 [Go back to top](#top)

 ### Internal charging using the General Ledger account
 General ledger accounts are used in internal charging when doing internal transactions between departments.
-For example, when a business with two departs - vehicle sales departments and service department - sells a vehicle through the vehicle sales department and later returns for warranty work, the service department will do the warranty work and charge it to the vehicle sales department.
+For example, when a business with two departments - vehicle sales departments and service department - sells a vehicle through the vehicle sales department and later returns for warranty work, the service department will do the warranty work and charge it to the vehicle sales department.
 For this article, we'll use the example of warranty work but this feature can be used in other several ways.

 <br>